clover/remote-pay-java/README.md

 # Clover Connector for Java POS integration

 ## Version
-Current version: 1.4.1
+Current version: 3.0.0

 ## Overview

 This SDK allows your Java-based point-of-sale (POS) system to communicate with a [Clover® payment device](https://www.clover.com/pos-hardware/) and process payment transactions.
 Learn more about [Clover integrations](https://www.clover.com/integrations).

-The Java project includes a class library (clover-connector-java) and several examples.
+The Java project includes a class library (clover-connector-java).
+Examples can be found in http://github.com/clover/remote-pay-java-examples.
 One example uses the command line, and another is a PoS application that uses JavaFX.
 There are also several "getting started" examples.

 To work with the project effectively, you will need:
 - [Gradle](https://gradle.org) (suggested version: 3.4).